'Best PII Redaction Software in 2026'

 Choosing PII redaction software comes down to three questions: what personal information do you need to detect, do you process images or video or both, and how does the tool fit your workflow?
 Each tool makes different tradeoffs.

-This guide compares six PII redaction tools across detection categories, pricing models, video support, and API access.
+This guide compares eight PII redaction tools across detection categories, pricing models, video support, and API access.
+Public product pages change, so treat this as a buying shortlist rather than a substitute for testing each tool against your own media.

 What to Look for in PII Redaction Software